Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

-What is this oil could also grow your eye lashes and eyebrows?
+What if this oil could also grow your eyelashes and eyebrows?

-Along with many other facial skin benefits, Castor oil can do all of these.
+Along with many other facial skin benefits, Castor oil (on your face) can do all of these.

-I use it to cleanse and moisturize my skin, get rid of chapped lips, blemishes, redness, sunburns, pigmentation, you name it.
+I use it to cleanse and moisturize my skin, and get rid of chapped lips, blemishes, redness, sunburns, pigmentation, and more.

-I rub a few drops of it every night and wake up with a glowing skin and under-eye puffiness.
+I rub a few drops of it every night and wake up with glowing skin and less under-eye puffiness.

-And, to my surprise (because I was skeptic):
+And, to my surprise (because I was a skeptic):